Baháʼí administration: Universal House of Justice

 The Universal House of Justice is the supreme governing body of the Baháʼí Faith.
 The Baháʼí writings affirm that its decisions are "the source of all good and freed from all error".
-It is elected every five years, and currently sitting members of all National Spiritual Assemblies act as delegates to its election.

 National Spiritual Assemblies

 A National Spiritual Assembly (NSA) normally represents a country, although sometimes regions are assigned their own NSA (e.g. Alaska).
 Sometimes several countries are grouped together into a single Assembly, for instance the Baltic States, or (originally) Canada and the United States.
 These boundaries are subject to the discretion of the Universal House of Justice, and can obviously change, Canada and the USA now having their own individual National Assemblies.
 These assemblies are elected annually through locally elected delegates.

+National assemblies (or regional councils) appoint various committees and boards to implement various functions: Regional Institute Boards, Area Teaching Committees, Cluster Growth Facilitators, Cluster Institute Coordinators, Cluster Junior Youth Spiritual Empowerment Programme Coordinators, and Cluster Children's Class Coordinator being examples.

 Regional Baháʼí Councils

-Regional Baháʼí Councils (RBC) have also been established in several larger national Baháʼí communities.
-They act under the direction of a National Spiritual Assembly and are elected by members of the local Spiritual Assemblies in their jurisdiction.
+Regional Baháʼí Councils (RBC) have also been established in several larger national Baháʼí communities as an intermediate level of administration between the national and local spiritual assemblies so as to provide a means of decentralized decision-making where this is desirable.
+It usually happens when the size of the country is very large (e.g. USA, and India).
+They act under the direction of a National Spiritual Assembly and are constituted in one of two ways.
+In some countries they are elected directly by members of the local Spiritual Assemblies in their jurisdiction, while in others the results of voting by Local Assemblies is received by the National Assembly as suggestions that the National Assembly can take into consideration in naming Regional Councils.
 They are increasingly taking on community growth and development activities, and provide guidance and structure for local communities' coordination on these.

 Local Spiritual Assemblies

 A Local Spiritual Assembly (LSA) represents a town, city, or county, and are elected annually by direct election.
-If a locality only has nine Baháʼís, then no election process is necessary.
 The Local Assemblies govern Baháʼí community life at the local level, and administer the affairs of the entire community, including coordinating the Nineteen Day Feast, holy day observances, funeral services, marriage counselling and many other tasks, though these are generally done through committee appointment.

 Appointed institutions

 Baháʼu'lláh makes reference to "the learned" among his people.
 The functions of this branch were originally carried out by the Hands of the Cause of God appointed by Baháʼu'lláh, ʻAbdu'l-Bahá, and Shoghi Effendi.
 When it was determined that no more "Hands" could be appointed, the Universal House of Justice formed the Institution of the Counsellors to fulfill their duties.
-The appointed members act as individuals.
-While they have no authority to command or rule on matters, they are "the learned" and individuals and institutions are morally obliged to consider their opinions.
-These individuals inspire, encourage, enjoin, and make the community aware of relevant scripture and guidance from the central institutions.
-Their function is loosely defined, though their duties are divided into the two general categories of protection and propagation of the Baháʼí Faith.
-The learned have a similar geographic hierarchy.
+The appointed members act as individuals and they occupy a largely inspirational and advisory role.
+Their duties are divided into the two general categories of protection and propagation of the Baháʼí Faith.